 It is recommended that this report accompany the 10-Day Notice of Intent for Demolition (DEP7036 Form) which is to be submitted to the Kentucky Division of Air Quality prior to abatement, demolition, or renovation of any building or structure in the Commonwealth through the e-portal at https://dep.gateway.ky.gov/eForms/Account/Home.aspx.

-No asbestos containing materials (ACM) was detected above the 1% screening limit.
+No suspect asbestos containing (ACM) were detected greater than the <1% screening limit.

 MRS, INC.